 Basically, you will place the serial server near the serial field device.
+Remember that your typical limitation will be 50 feet.
 Next, simply connect the serial server to your plant network over Ethernet.
 Finally, when you install the software on your PC, you will simply create a virtual serial port on your PC that extends to the serial device on the plant floor.

 Examples of field devices that use serial are Panelviews, ControlLogix processors (L1 to L6x), and the enhanced PLC-5 processors.